symblai/symbl-js-sdk/README.md

 })();
 ```

-If you'd like to see a more in-depth examples, please take a look at the extended Streaming examples [here][Streaming-Examples].
+If you'd like to see a more in-depth examples for the Streaming API, please take a look at the extended Streaming examples [here][Streaming-Examples].

 ## Transcribing live audio input through Telephony API